 Immunizations at the Student Health Center

-The Mumps, Measles, and Rubella (MMR) - 2 doses required and the cost $57.00 per injection.
+Mumps, Measles, and Rubella (MMR) - 2 doses required.

-Hepatitis B vaccination - This vaccine is not necessary for admission, but is mandatory for certain programs of study.
-The SHC offers Twinrix, which is a vaccine against both hepatitis A and hepatitis B. Twinrix is administered over three doses.
-The first injection is given at the initial visit, the second is given one month (31days) from initial shot, and the third is given five months (155 days) from the second shot for a total of a 6 month schedule.
-Currently, the cost is $55 per injection.
-Students 18 years or younger may go to the Health Department on Washington Ave.
-Call (870) 933-4585 for an appointment.
+Hepatitis B Vaccination - This vaccine is not required for admission, but may be required for certain programs of study. .
+The vaccine is administered over three doses.
+The first injection is given at the initial visit, the second is given one month from initial shot, and the third is given five months from the second shot for a total of a 6 month schedule.
+Students 18 years or younger may go to the Craighead County Health Department, call (870) 933-4585 for an appointment.

 More specific information regarding any & all immunizations can be obtained at The Student Health Center.